Abolitionism in Brazil: Compensation to former slave owners

 Following what was decided about the slave registration, the Sexagenarian Law, in its article 1, §3, stipulates the value of each slave according to his age, varying from 200 thousand réis to 900 thousand réis, being the value of female slaves 25% lower.
 Paragraph 8 of the same article deals with the indemnification of the masters in case the registration of the slaves is not done, if it is the obligation of any of their employees, since the unregistered slaves would be automatically freed.
 Article 3 deals with the indemnity of the masters based on the list value of the slaves, and a percentage of the value would be deducted from their price according to the time it took for the slave to be freed from his registration, varying from 2% deduction if freed in the first year, to 12% deduction if freed from the eleventh year onwards.
-In the case of slaves between the ages of 60 and 65, according to article 3, §10, the compensation to the masters for their alforria is in the form of service for a period of 3 years.
-After the age of 65, the slaves are freed from any obligation to the master upon their alforria.
-Article 4, §4, makes it explicit, however, that the regalia to indemnity for the slaves' alforria will cease with the extinction of slavery, which occurred with the Abolition of Slavery in 1888.
+In the case of slaves between the ages of 60 and 65, according to article 3, §10, the compensation to the masters for their manumission is in the form of service for a period of 3 years.
+After the age of 65, the slaves are freed from any obligation to the master upon their manumission.
+Article 4, §4, makes it explicit, however, that the indemnity for the slaves' manumission will cease with the extinction of slavery, which occurred with the Abolition of Slavery in 1888.